apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Meridian Metroplex hub door
    * Skywell-27 post-thruster-disabling door
    * Gate to the back half of the Homestead, in Splinterlands
+   * Largeish Eridian doors in Pyre of Stars
    * A couple doors from DLC6
  * Other Additions:
    * Slot Machines
-   * Vault Card chest-opening animation
+   * Vault Card chest-opening animation (except in Pyre of Stars)
    * Fast-travel/teleport/resurrect skips
    * ECHO cartridge playing animation
  * Mission-Specific Animations: